Citroen C3 review

 Our choice: C3 1.2 VTI PureTech VTR+

-The C3 was already fairly good to look at on the outside, but the 2013 faclift addition of LED daytime running lights, a body-coloured splitter in the lower air intake and a bold double chevron grille add to the car’s stylish design.
+The C3 was never an unattractive car to begin with, but the 2013 facelift addition of LED daytime running lights, a body-coloured splitter in the lower air intake and a bold double chevron grille freshen up the car’s stylish design.

 Inside it looks adequately up-to-date with deep-set dials and colourful dash trim, while a large windscreen and bright dashboard makes it feel light and airy.
 On top-spec models there's plenty of glossy material to make it look upmarket, but poke and prod at a lot of the touch points and they feel a little flimsy.
 The plastics below sight are quite cheap, too.

 Equipment levels are generally decent as long as you opt above VT spec, meaning it doesn't feel like a bargain basement car (but the price reflects this).

 High speeds and motorway driving are handled pretty easily in the C3.
 It’s a refined long-distance cruiser, with one of the most comfortable rides in the sector also paying dividends around potholed urban roads.
 The firm knows this is a priority for its customers, and we commend them not following the 'sportier' trend of superminis.

 But the payoff is evident if you push the C3 even moderately hard, as the handling leaves a lot to be desired.
 The soft setup means it rolls around in corners and the steering is quite vague, meaning it's pretty far away from the Ford Fiesta in terms of driver appeal.
 Many rivals nail the balance between ride and handling better.

 The C3's latest three-cylinder PureTech petrol engines use direct injection technology and are designed to reduce weight along with running costs.
 We recommend the 1.2 VTI PureTech VTR+ which does 62.8mpg and 0-62mph in 12.2 seconds, giving it enough pace for town use and occasional motorway trips.